YottaDB/YDBDoc/MessageRecovery/errors.rst

 RLBKCONFIGBNDRY, Rollback encountered journal records indicating current source iiii replaced old source oooo; cannot rollback past sequence number ssss

-MUPIP Error: Issued by MUPIP JOURNAL -ROLLBACK indicating it found a change in the source configuration from instance oooo to iiii for stream ssss within the range of its attempt to process.
+MUPIP Error: Issued by MUPIP JOURNAL -ROLLBACK indicating that it found a change in the source configuration from instance oooo to iiii for stream ssss within the range of its attempt to process.
 Since it cannot dynamically reconfigure the source connections to deal with this, it stops.

 Action: Investigate whether a shorter rollback that won't encounter this configuration change would be useful.
 If not, refresh this instance from a backup or use the -RSYNC_STRM qualifier if appropriate.